Meteorite Research at UNB

 Research at the Planetary and Space Science Centre at the University of New Brunswick includes investigation of meteorites from the Moon, Mars and the asteroid belt.
 We currently hold a number of Martian meteorite samples, as well loans of Apollo mission lunar materials from NASA.

 In addition, we are currently investigating selected lunar meteorites.
 Our research focus is on shock-related effects and the mechanisms that produce them.
-Central to this research is the analytical Field Emission Gun Scanning Electron Microscope (FEG SEM) and the micro-Raman Spectrometer.
-These instruments located in the Planetary and Space Science Centre and managed by Senior Research Scientist, Dr. Suporn Boonsue, Contact Suporn.
+Central to this research is an analytical Field Emission Gun Scanning Electron Microscope (FEG SEM) and the micro-Raman Spectrometer.
+These instruments are located in the Planetary and Space Science Centre and are managed by the UNB Microscopy and Microanalysis Facility (MMF)and Senior Research Scientist, Dr. Lucy Thompson respectively (Contact Lucy).

 General information about meteorites and useful links